Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 In the quantitative case, the closures induced by the Galois connections had appealing characterizations via boolean operators.
 Here the closure $\cB$ is obtained by post-composing the functions in $\mathcal{F}$ with \emph{all} non-expansive operators.
 This is in fact a corollary of the McShane-Whitney extension theorem~\cite{McS:ExtensionOfFunctions, W:ExtensionOfFunctions}.

 \begin{proposition} The closure $\cB = \gammaB\circ \alphaB$ on $\mathcal F\subseteq [0,1]^X$ can be characterized as follows:

-Moreover, the co-closure $\alphaB\circ\gammaB$ is the identity. \end{proposition} The proof of the above proposition and the next two results are analogous to the corresponding results in the next section on simulation\todo[color=green!20]{B: we were talking about ``one-sided simulation'', also in a corollary.
-I removed this since it is not formally defined.}. \todo{HB:I removed the sentence ``We therefore omit them here'' since the proofs are anyways in the appendix.} \begin{proposition} For finitely branching transition systems, $\loB$ is $\cB$-compatible. \end{proposition} \begin{theorem} The behaviour function $\beB$ on any $d\in\pmet (X)$ is $\beB(d)= (d_A\otimes d)_H \circ (\delta\times\delta)$, which results exactly in bisimulation metrics as considered in \cite{afs:linear-branching-metrics}.
+Moreover, the co-closure $\alphaB\circ\gammaB$ is the identity. \end{proposition} The proof of the above proposition and the next two results are analogous to the corresponding results in the next section on simulation. \begin{proposition} For finitely branching transition systems, $\loB$ is $\cB$-compatible. \end{proposition} \begin{theorem} The behaviour function $\beB$ on any $d\in\pmet (X)$ is $\beB(d)= (d_A\otimes d)_H \circ (\delta\times\delta)$, which results exactly in bisimulation metrics as considered in \cite{afs:linear-branching-metrics}.
 Moreover, $\beB$ is continuous for finitely branching transition systems. \end{theorem}

 It is well-known that the kernel of the bisimulation metric, i.e., the pairs of states with distance $0$, is exactly bisimilarity \cite{fl:quantitative-spectrum-journal}.